sushmaakoju/research-experience/myths-explanations.md

 to navigate academic environments effectively represents a more sustainable and professionally rewarding approach.

 This understanding doesn't advocate for unnecessary conflict, but rather acknowledges that measured, professional interactions that maintain appropriate boundaries will ultimately serve female scholars better than attempts to be universally liked at the expense of professional respect.
 Having a mind of one's own is sufficient and should be commonsense for any members refusing to respect your boundaries.

+This finally brings a more immediate rhetoric to be addressed that some think "we want to pick your brain for your ideas, but we will not want your brain to tell us if we don't recognize you or if someone steals your idea without credits.
+Everytime you ask for recognition, we will use interpersonal violence as you're a female". - is a reflection of how extreme use of interpersonal violence/use of sexual harassment threats/mischaracterization as a tool is exploited overconfidently but often forgotten that it is a crime, which I am glad to remind.
+With recent increase in crimes related to sexual violence, any form of Interpersonal violence penalties may need to become more severe and be showed up in people's employment records, not the other way round.
+This is the shift in power, that deserves to be considered given the current global psychological climate.

+"Using threats, sexual harassment, or interpersonal violence as tools to silence those seeking proper attribution for their intellectual contributions constitutes serious misconduct that violates both institutional policies and potentially criminal statutes."

 ## Acknowledgments